 This graphics, meanwhile, show the general historic trends in New York City and London, and are useful for making historic comparisons:

-As this issue continues to come up on social media, here are the updated figures as of the end of May 2019.
-So far, in 2019 through 2 June, London has had 53 murders.
-Through 27 May 2019, New York City has reported 103 murders.
+As this issue continues to come up on social media, here are the updated figures at the halfway point in 2019.
+So far, in 2019 through 2 June, London has had 75 murders through 8 July 2019.
+In 2019 through 30 June, New York City has reported 135 murders.